Employment Support for Adults

 This voluntary service is an opportunity for face-to-face, one-on-one support for people trying to find work.
 The goal of all providers is to create a caring environment and offer ongoing support for individuals.
 Many people come to address immediate concerns and others show up weekly and connect with the additional programming available.

 Job Shop happens every Wednesday from 9 AM to 1 PM and is located at the Meadowood Neighborhood Center.
 All job seekers are welcome to attend and receive individualized support towards their employment goals.

 - Madison Writing Assistance offers resume development support

 - Staff help participants complete online job applications

 - Staff assist participants apply for public benefits and programs

-- Joining Forces for Families attends and offers additional support and resource referral on a wide range of issues that affect job seekers and their families.
+- A Joining Forces for Families social worker attends and offers additional support and resource referral on a wide range of issues that affect job seekers and their families.

 - Children’s Wisconsin staffcan provide guidelines for navigating childcare services